timothybowers/PersistenceEngine/README.md

 ## Quick example usage:

-`Step 5:` Initialise a new instance of PersistanceEngine:
+`Step 5:` Initialise a new instance of PersistenceEngine:
 ```swift
 let store = PersistenceEngine()
 ```